Do you know that it takes a person about 50 milliseconds to decide whether to stay on your website or leave?

 1. Easy navigation

 Navigation is the cornerstone of usability.
 It is not important how exciting your website is if users experience difficulties when browsing it.
 Easy navigation allows a user to comprehend the website structure.
 This way, the customers understand how to quickly visit a particular page of a user-friendly website without any difficulties.

 In case your users don’t understand how to move through your website or app, most likely they will not try very hard, and will leave the site.
 To avoid such situations, you should follow simple website usability tips that make the main navigation menu options clearly visible.
 Do not hide them in the dropdowns, let them take pride of place.
 Also, you should analyze what the most-viewed pages are and emphasize them in the navigation panel.

 Additionally, one more critical issue is to make sure a user is aware of what page they are on.
 They must understand it accurately at any moment.
 Breadcrumbs are very helpful here, as they assist in website navigation, adding points to the usability of a website.

-iExpedition is a web platform for booking voyages with target audience with the age 45+.
+iExpedition is a web platform for booking voyages with the target audience aged 45+.
 So when we started developing the website, we paid much attention to the navigation panel and its elements, considering their target audience.
 The main goal was to make the visitors’ path as clear and easy as possible: starting with choosing a tour and ending with booking it.

 To achieve this, we followed the navigation design principles for websites.
 We made the main navigation menu options bigger in size compared to other elements.
 The menu itself is located in the centre of the page, and additionally, there are breadcrumbs on the pages.
 In this way, the menu options are always available to a user and are easy to find.